dneise/DataTakingMainPage/README.md

 6.
-0. Check status in the container (via the program temperature or munin)
- - if the temperature in the container exceed 40°C don't start the drive
- - wait until the temperature decreases below 40°C, maybe you can ask someone on La Palma to open the container door
 0. Check weather conditions, by checking the informations from the magicweatherstation, from the tng dust measurement and from the GTC allsky camera
    - insert the informations (including the image from the allsky cam) in the logbook entry
 0. switch on drive and unlock it: either from smartfact or from dimctrl: